estimated manual hours saved per year

 The automation that handles purchase orders and invoice processing has delivered equally impressive results.
 Previously, the task of reconciling purchase orders with invoices had taken three to four hours to complete for each production run, and there may be as many as five production runs every day.
-Working with NorthWind Digital, the company was able to implement a new robot within two days that has reduced an activity taking a total of 20 hours per day to around two minutes.
+Working with NorthWind Digital, the company could implement a new robot within two days that has reduced an activity taking 20 hours per day to around two minutes.

-There are many accounts reconciliation-type processes within the circulation department where data must be brought together from internal and external sources and developed into reports.
+There are many accounts reconciliation-type processes within the circulation department, where data must be brought together from internal and external sources and developed into reports.
 Effectively reconciling sales and cash collection is essential to ensure the company receives all the revenue that it is owed.
 The circulation team found that RPA was ideally suited for this type of activity.
-Where previously, it had taken seven people to handle the reconciliation processes, the company was able to take this number down to two using UiPath – freeing the team for higher value activities.
+Where previously it had taken seven people to handle the reconciliation processes, the company could take this number down to two using UiPath—freeing the team for higher-value activities.

 Within the circulation team, a very simple process was adopted to identify and develop suitable processes.
 Users told them which tasks were most time consuming and causing the major pain points and they selected the ones that delivered the most benefit when removed.
 The team then worked with NorthWind Digital to design and build the automation and deliver it quickly into production.